-Video games are competitive by nature and have been played competitively since the beginning.
-The first major tournament was held in 1980 and attracted more than 10,000 players.
-Companies like Nintendo were famous for their World Video Game Championships in 1990s, encouraging video game lovers to come to the USA in hopes to become the best in the world.
+Video games are competitive by nature and have been played competitively since their conception in 1952, with the development of computerised "tic-tac-toe".
+Shortly after, in 1958, this was followed up by the first two person interactive competitive game, originally called "tennis for two".
+In 1981, the first major e-sports tournament was held (the space invaders championship), it attracted over 10,000 players and cemented e-sports into widely accepted mainstream culture.
+Companies like Nintendo were famous for their World Video Game Championships in the 1990s, encouraging video game lovers to come to the USA in hopes to become the best in the world.
 Release of first-person shooter Doom in 1993 began the era of multi-player death match games that continues to this date.